jimmyl02/proteinmodeling/README.md

 ![Graphic explaining distance matching](https://i.ibb.co/Lv3Bqsj/distance-And-Name-Matching-Graphical.png)
 ## Methods to explore

- - 3D template matching wtih eigenspaces
+ - 3D template matching with eigenspaces
  - Utilizing angle between atoms to reduce search space
  - 3D bounding boxes using all data from PDBSITE and a 3D CNN